mmar58/Work-Time-NodeJS/API_DOCUMENTATION.md

 ## Overview

-This API scrapes work time data from StaffCounter HTML logs, processes it, and stores/retrieves it from a MySQL database.
+This API scrapes work time data from **StaffCounter** HTML logs (locally stored), processes it, and stores/retrieves it from a MySQL database.
 It also manages target work hours and hourly rate settings.

+> **Note:** The scraper relies on log files located at `C:/Program Files (x86)/StaffCounter/logs/USER/`.
+Ensure this path exists and is accessible.

 ---